Airport Security Breaches Suggest Need for Heightened Security

 Guardian Booth Provides High-Visibility Security Guard Booth Options

 You might think that with all the highly visible airport security measures in place, security breaches at U.S. airports are relatively rare.
-Surprisingly, they are not.
+Surprisingly, breach in security at an airport happens more frequently than you’d think.
 Along with scads of Transportation Security Administration (TSA) personnel and other law enforcement, most of the nation’s 440 commercial airports are surrounded by security fencing, often at least eight-feet tall and topped with razor wire, with active security measures to patrol and monitor the perimeters of airports.
 Nevertheless, you might be surprised to learn that a recent investigation determined that perimeters of the country’s 31 largest airports are breached at a rate of about once every 9.5 days.

 In response to 2015 reporting on the Associated Press’s (AP) ongoing investigation of airport perimeter security since 2004, TSA insisted that 345 of the security breaches identified by the AP should not have been counted as actual breaches.
 However, the AP released a follow-up story asking why TSA did not consider it a breach when a woman passed through a vehicle exit gate at San Francisco International Airport, and then ran onto the tarmac in an effort to flag down a jetliner for a ride to Guatemala.

 TSA did not respond to that query or other samples provided by AP, and has since started to withhold information relating to security incidents.
 Airport administrators, who are actually responsible for perimeter security, and required to report all breaches to TSA, have become equally reticent with regard to the release of security information.

 Government Oversight Agency Also Takes Issue With Airport Security